 Mount Rushmore is largely composed of granite.
 The memorial is carved on the northwest margin of the Black Elk Peak granite batholith in the Black Hills of South Dakota, so the geologic formations of the heart of the Black Hills region are also evident at Mount Rushmore.
 The batholith magma intruded into the pre-existing mica schist rocks during the Proterozoic, 1.6 billion years ago.
 The Black Hills area was uplifted as an elongated geologic dome during the Laramide orogeny around 70 million years ago.
 Subsequent erosion stripped the granite of the overlying sediments and the softer adjacent schist leaving a granite mountain behind.

-Later the same day, I visited the Crazy Horse Memorial.
+Later the same day, I visited the nearby Crazy-Horse Memorial.
 The Crazy Horse Memorial is a mountain monument under construction on privately held land, just a few kilometers west of Mount Rushmore.
 Pictured above, it will depict the Oglala Lakota warrior, Crazy Horse, riding a horse and pointing into the distance.
-The memorial was commissioned by Henry Standing Bear, a Lakota elder, to be sculpted by Korczak Ziolkowski.
+The memorial was created & commissioned on Thunderhead Mountain by Henry Standing Bear, a Lakota elder, to be sculpted by Korczak Ziolkowski.

 The Crazy Horse Memorial is geologically very similar to Mount Rushmore: a pod of granitic migmatite surrounded by schists and slates.
 This and many other knobs in the Black Hills stand above their surroundings because they are more resistant than the metamorphic rocks around them.